• Home

 Kyoto is one of our favourite cities in Japan.
 We have visited a few times and we think 2 days in Kyoto is the perfect amount of time!

 Kyoto is much larger than most people think.
-If you don’t plan your trip strategically, you will find it’s easy to waste precious time getting from A to B. So, this Kyoto 2 day itinerary has been designed to have you visiting all best Kyoto highlights in just 48 hours!
+If you don’t plan your trip strategically, you will find it’s easy to waste precious time getting from A to B. So, this Kyoto 2 day itinerary has been designed to have you visiting all the best Kyoto highlights in just 48 hours!

 Considered the cultural capital of Japan, Kyoto is a popular tourist destination and one of the best places to visit in Japan.
 Spending two days in Kyoto will truly make you feel like you’ve stepped back in time.
 If it’s your first time visiting Japan, then a trip to Kyoto is the perfect way to immerse yourself in authentic Japanese hospitality and tick off a number of Japan bucket list experiences.

 Most people head to Kyoto after spending a few days exploring the bustling capital city of Tokyo.
 Alternatively, you could opt to do the same route as we did and stop off in Hakone for a few days in between travelling from Tokyo to Kyoto.
+Check out our Japan 7 day itinerary for more options.

 Whichever way you decide to go, our Kyoto travel guide is packed with all the information you need to hit the ground running.
 With loads of tips to help you plan your own 2 day itinerary for Kyoto – including where to stay, eat, and what to do in Kyoto in 2 days!